Raspberry Ridge

 North End of Plateau Mountain in the background

-Mount Burke above me (mouse over for a close up).
+Mount Burke above me (mouse over for a close-up).
 Sentinel Peak (sharp point) on the right.

 Looking south along the ridge

-Dinah follows me up the break.
+Dinah followed me up the break

 was playing (mouse over).